 Okay, this is something that you would give your missionary after their mission, but it’s best to start when they are on their mission for the simplest process possible.
 Missionary Memories is a company that was created to help create beautiful books of the emails sent home during a mission.
 My mom created one for my brother, and it turned out amazing – you can check out her full review here.

 You could do this in a variety of ways :

-Ask friends and family to write their testimony in a letter to send to missionary.
+- Ask friends and family to write their testimony in a letter to send to missionaries.

-Put together a collection of letters with some pictures and bind them together or put them in a scrapbook.
-Project Life has some really great missionary sets that would be perfect for this:
+- Put together a collection of letters with some pictures and bind them together or put them in a scrapbook.

 I think most missionaries will appreciate food.
 If they are serving far away, they may not have had a certain type of food in a long time, just because they don’t have access to it!
 I remember sending my brother taco seasoning when he was in Bolivia!
 This goes back to the “ask your missionary” point I made earlier.
 You never know what they’ve been craving for eight months!
 You should also ask what is locally available.